synthql/SynthQL/packages/docs/docs/200-security.md

 );
 ```

-Now let's imagine a client makes the following query.
-Note that this query would select all orders.
+Now, let's imagine a client makes the following query.
+Note that this query will select all orders.

 ```tsx
 import { useSynthql } from '@synthql/react';